1. Home

 The process for the National Risk and Capability Assessment (NRCA) is used to create a common understanding of the following:

-• serious risks in Sweden,
+• serious risks in Sweden

-• possible consequences of them,
+• possible consequences of the serious risks

-• vulnerabilities in the society, and
+• vulnerabilities in society

-• the capability to prevent and respond to the risks.
+• the capability to prevent and respond to the risks

 The results are a strategic basis for directing and developing the civil contingency system.